 Sub Countif_Example1() Range("C3").Value = WorksheetFunction.CountIf( End Sub

-Step 5: If you look at the parameters of VBA COUNTIF function we don’t see the parameter as we see in the worksheet.
+Step 5: If you look at the parameters of the VBA COUNTIF function, we don’t see the parameter, as we see in the worksheet.

-As we can see in the above image in worksheet we have clear syntax but in VBA we can see only Arg 1 & Arg 2.
+As we can see in the above image in the worksheet, we have exact syntax, but in VBA, we can see only Arg 1 & Arg 2.